jungletian/BreakWords/README.md

 ### Usage

-Select the word and press `cmd + q` the prompt pop like following:
+Select the word and press `alt + q` the prompt pop like following:

 <img src="/img/img.jpg" width="500">